duxinyues/duxinyues/README.md

 ### Hi there 👋

-<--

 Here are some ideas to get you started:

-- 🔭 I’m currently working on 贵州远东诚信管理有限公司
+- 🔭 I’m currently working on
 - 🌱 I’m currently learning JavaScript、react
 - 👯 I’m looking to collaborate on  保密
 - 🤔 I’m looking for help with 待定